 A Jon boat is a flat-bottomed utility boat that is light in weight and varies in size, normally from 10 to 20 feet.
 It is a popular vessel widely used in inland waters.
 But what exactly is a Jon boat used for?

-What is a Jon boat used for?
-A Jon boat is a versatile shallow water boat that is used to transport people and cargo, hunt wild water-based animals, catch fish, perform utility work and for leisure and recreational activities.
-Due to its shallow draft, flat bottom,and incredible stability in calm water a Jon boat is used most often in shallow inland waters.
+A Jon boat is used for transporting people and cargo, hunting water-based animals, catching fish, performing utility work.
+It is also used for leisure and recreational activities such as boat camping.
+Due to its shallow draft, flat bottom and incredible stability in calm water, a Jon boat is most often used for shallow inland water boating.

 A Jon boat is primarily a calm water boat.
 Due to its flat bottom and very shallow draft a Jon boat offers exceptional stability in calm waters.
 This is why it is used almost exclusively on inland waterways.